 - Research [Hutcherson, C. A., Seppala, E. M., & Gross, J. J. (2008)] shows that certain methods, such as Loving Kindness Meditation (Metta Bhavana) improve social connection.

 Yes, there are considerable benefits of meditation for motivation and energy.
 So how do you meditate for self motivation?
 Try the methods below.

-The best types of meditation for self-motivation
+More types of meditation for motivation and energy

 NOTE: You can find the script for these meditations here.

 Definitely the easiest way to go is to use a guided-meditation for motivation and energy.
 Above is one of my favourite videos for this.

 One of the most essential elements of self-motivation is self-love .
 You need to feel compassionate and loving towards yourself so that you naturally want to make life better for yourself.
 If you feel negative about yourself, that negativity will continually sap away at your motivation.

 To develop self love, use loving-kindness meditation (Metta), a Buddhist method in which we focus on sending and receiving love and kindness.
 You can practise this method focusing on yourself and focusing on other people.
 To use this meditation for motivation and energy, you will want to do both.
 Spend ten minutes focusing on yourself and then ten minutes focusing on others.
 Imagine sending love and kindness to yourself and others, and recite the mantra “May [I or the name of the person] be happy.
 May I have success.
 May I be free from suffering”.
 Spend twenty minutes reciting this mantra.
 Scientific research reveals that Buddhist Metta cultivates feelings of joy and happiness, the type of feelings you need to feel motivated.